Lawyer Pushes For Criminal Investigation Into T.I. & Tiny Sex Abuse & Rape Claims In California & Georgia

 It almost seemed as if T.I. and Tiny were in the clear in regards to allegations made against them weeks ago, but now the alleged victims have lawyered up and that lawyer is taking swift action.

-According to WSBTV, New York based lawyer, Tyrone A. Blackburn, has reached out to the state of Georgia and California on behalf of eleven women that say they were victimized by the couple and/or their entourage.
+According to WSBTV, New York-based lawyer, Tyrone A. Blackburn, has reached out to the state of Georgia and California on behalf of eleven women that say they were victimized by the couple and/or their entourage.
 Four of Blackburn’s new clients claim T.I. and Tameka Harris drugged and sexually assaulted them and two clients allege instances of rape in both states.

 Blackburn sent letters to federal and state prosecutors in those state jurisdictions requesting investigations be opened “under the Trafficking Victims Protection Act (TVPA) and Georgia’s Rape, Kidnapping, RICO, and Terroristic Threats Statues.”

-In related news, Sabrina Peterson, ex-friend to Tiny who brought forth the allegations from multiple women, shared a re-enactment video with alleged detailed accounts from several alleged victims.
+In related news, Sabrina Peterson, ex-friend to Tiny Harris who brought forth the allegations from multiple women, shared a re-enactment video with alleged detailed accounts from several alleged victims.
+The lengthy caption read:

 “The following allegations are apart of a criminal referral sent to the following agencies: California Attorney Generals Office, Georgia Attorney Generals office, United States Attorneys Office for the Northern District of Georgia and the Central District of California, and the Los Angeles District Attorneys office.